"Mother Plant" Aubrey Miles Reveals Her Rarest Finds and Best Gardening Tips

 You can find plant parenting tips everywhere on the internet now, but if we were to suggest must-follow accounts, one of them would be Aubrey Miles'.
 The actress and fitness trainer's Instagram is filled with the kind of content any plantito and plantita would enjoy.
 Our personal favorite is definitely her plant unwrappings, where Aubrey (or "mother plant," as her bio states) shares her newest plant finds and care tips in the process for anyone who want to cop one for themselves.

 After months of being silent viewers, we finally reached out to Aubrey to ask her all about her plant parenthood journey.
 "I started indoor planting 11 years ago when I was pregnant with my son Hunter," she tells Real Living.
-Back then, she had with garden plants, but she soon started moving them inside to avoid being under the sun for too long.
+Back then, she had garden plants, but she soon started moving them inside to avoid being under the sun for too long.
 "From there, I had hits and misses, but I've learned so much about the difference of outdoor and indoor gardening," she continues.

 The photos on Aubrey's feed show corners of her home that are simply covered in different kinds of plants.
 But when we spoke to her about it, she answers she doesn't think she owns a lot at all—at least, compared to other jungle homes.
 In fact, the actress admits she wants to have even more in the future.
 "It gives me a different kind of fulfillment and happiness.
 It gives us positive vibes at home," she adds.